bbc/react-transcript-editor/CONTRIBUTING.md

 - [ ] Ensure test suite passes (`npm run test`)
 - [ ] Make sure your code lints. (`npm run lint`)
 - [ ] consider re-factoring for code quality and readability
-- [ ] Update documentation where appropriate [updating the documentation](https://github.com/bbc/react-transcript-editor#documentation)
+- [ ] Update documentation and QA docs where appropriate - [see updating the documentation](https://github.com/bbc/react-transcript-editor#documentation)
 - [ ] Setup your PR for review

 <!--